cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

-Games in this genre also typically avoid exposition dumps to the player, choosing instead to encourage player exploration in the unforgiving world to find both useful trinkets and the lore surrounding it in their search.
+Games in this genre also typically avoid exposition dumps to the player, choosing instead to encourage player exploration in the unforgiving world to find useful trinkets and the lore surrounding it in their search.
+{: .notice--info }

 Mechanically, another tension emerges between the player and the world grows further with currency that's lost when you die.
 In the eponymous *Dark Souls*, players collect souls which can be used to upgrade character stats, but are also dropped when defeated.
-Upon dying, players must now crawl back through already-defeated enemies with the hope that they'll reach their cache of lost souls.
+Upon dying, players must crawl back and re-slay enemies with the hope of reaching their cache of lost souls.

 And if they die again, then their cache is lost forever.
 Releasing some of that tension (since players likely won't have many souls otherwise at this point) but also creating a serious setback for the player.
 Imagine if you lost XP or levels upon death in an RPG.
 It'd make the game that much harder.

-## Things in Common
-- Isometric *Souls*-like Action-Adventure Games
-- Cutesy, animal protagonist
+{% include figure
+    image_path='/assets/img/hollow-knight-shade.jpg'
+    alt='A Shade, from Hollow Knight, which must be defeated to recover your Geo.'
+    caption='In Hollow Knight, players spawn a Shade when dying, which must be defeated to recover all Geo, a valuable currency the player can use to unlock additional abilities.'
+%}

+## A Re-expression of the Genre
+So we have some basic ideas for what makes a *Souls*-like game.
+The player has less health as a resource, and must defeat enemies with minimal damage, as resting will also heal all the enemies!

+We'll now look at how these two games expand on the genre, exhibiting ways to tweak the formula as well as attempts that didn't pan out.
+{: .notice }

+Both *Death's Door* and *TUNIC* are isometric, *Souls*-like, action-adventure games starring a cutesy, animal protagonist.

+### A Primer on *Death's Door*
+### A Primer on *TUNIC*

 - Multiple endings

-Minor Similarities:
-- Feature Night/Day cycle (not ongoing, but active, triggered by the player)

 ### *Souls*-like Influence